cert-manager/website/content/docs/configuration/vault.md

-With the secretless authentication with a service account, cert-manager creates an ephemeral service account token using the TokenRequest API and uses it to authenticates with Vault.
+With the secretless authentication with a service account, cert-manager creates an ephemeral service account token using the TokenRequest API and uses it to authenticate with Vault.
 These tokens are short-lived (10 minutes) and are never stored to disk.

 This is the recommended authentication method because it does not rely on the